 • On completion of the tests these engines were removed and the ship was towed to Wilmington for lay up in the National Defense Reserve Fleet

-• Struck From the Naval Register (date unknown)
+• Struck From the Naval Register, date unknown

-• Final Disposition, scrapped in 1958 at Wilmington, N.C.
+• Final Disposition, scrapped at Wilmington, NC, 1958

 Specifications: